 Yes.
+We accept new students throughout the year.
 We will work with you to schedule an appropriate admission date for your child.

 Usually not, since most of the cost is for the boarding school, activities, and care of the child, but some of the therapy or addiction treatment costs could be.
 Be sure to check with your tax advisor.

 Yes!
-As long as the offense was not a violent attack or arson, we accept boys with minor brushes with the law and will work with the judge and/or probation officer to keep them informed of the entry status and of the student’s progress at Teen Challenge.
+As long as the offense was not a violent attack or arson, we accept boys with minor brushes with the law and will work with the judge and/or probation officer to keep them informed of the entry status and of the student’s progress at Teen Challenge Adventure Ranch.

-Teen Challenge Adventure Ranch will continue to work with boys and their families after the residential portion of the program is completed.
-The Aftercare Program is designed to last at least six months.
-We will continue to work with the student and his family and help with any transition issues he may face when returning home.
+Teen Challenge Adventure Ranch continue to work with boys and their families after the residential portion of the program is completed.
+Our Aftercare Program offers at least six months of working with the boy and his family when the boy returns home.
+We help with any transition issues and relapses.

 We value education and academic success, considering it key to long-term life success.
 Most of our staff have advanced degrees.
 Many of the students who come here lack sufficient high school credit to obtain their diplomas in a timely manner, but we help them get caught up and even to retake classes for a higher GPA.
 Every boy on campus is taught and tutored several hours each day.
 Our disciplined and structured approach to learning, with individualized academic goals and progress, helps the boys get back on track with their education and our courses are fully accredited and transferrable.